All about Culture Night

 You can get to the city center in various ways: by public transport, walking, cycling, on an electric scooter, or driving.

 After 10:30pm, regular routes will not be driven and all buses will be directed to Sæbraut near the Sun Voyager, where they will begin taking people home after the fireworks display.
-Please note that Strætó pick-up will be only available from Sæbraut from 10:30pm to 1am.
+During which, or from 11pm to 1am, Strætó is free of charge.
+Strætó pick-up will only be available from Sæbraut from 10:30pm to 1am.
 Routes will be available to all neighborhoods in the capital area.
-Night bus service begins at 1am and will also operate to Hafnarfjörður on the night of August 20.

-Those who prefer to drive their cars to the city center should bear in mind that parking will be extremely limited, but Strætó’s special shuttle service will be in operation to quickly and safely transport you to the festival area.
-You can park at Laugardalur or Borgartún.
-The shuttle buses will run from 7am to 1am from Laugardalshöll Arena, with stops at Strætó’s bus stops in Borgartún and Hlemmur, before heading directly up to Hallgrímskirkja.
+People wanting to drive their own cars to the city center should note parking will be limited.
+It's ideal to park in Laugardalur or Borgartún and get a free ride to the festival area in the city center.
+This way, everyone can reach the festival area quickly and safely.
+Shuttles run from 7:30am to 1am from Laugardalshöll Arena, stopping at bus stops in Borgartún and Hlemmur, then directly to Hallgrímskirkja.
 Shuttle stops will be clearly marked.

 There are many bike racks across the city center, such as by Austurbæjarskóli, Lækjartorg, City Hall, Harpa Concert Hall, and the Technical College.